 Customers change their minds.
 The competitive landscape shifts.
 New and better technology enters the market.

 In the Agile development world, change is constant.
-New project requirements can appear unexpectedly, while established requirements can shift multiple times.
-Failing to manage those new project requirements can lead to project failure.
+New non-functional and functional requirements can appear unexpectedly, while established requirements can shift multiple times.
+Failing to manage those new requirements can lead to project failure.

 To avoid this scenario and build a high-quality product, software development teams must deal with the dynamic work environment.

 By using a streamlined approach to change management.

 In this article, we'll take a look at what change management is and why it is important.
 Then, we'll talk about the importance of establishing a framework for managing the change process, and offer a few tips for effective change management in software development projects.